-Can your smartwatch help you manage the stress in your life and reach the path of the zen?
+Can a smartwatch or wearable device help you manage the stress in your life and reach the path of the zen?

-Without talking about panic attacks, life is stressful.
+We live in a stressful world.
 Nobody will disagree.
 We all know this feeling of sweaty hands before talking in front of an audience or meeting a new important customer.
-Stress is not always bad and is just a reaction of the body to the unknown.
+However, stress is not always bad and is mostly a physiological reaction when confronted with the unknown.

+Chronic stress is different.
 According to the American Heart American, Chronic stress can lead to severe health problems such as heart attacks and even decrease the lifespan by up to five years.
-Individuals should be seen holistically, and no distinction should be made between the mind and the body.

-When stressed, the vessels will dilate and produce a subtle but measurable 0.1 to 0.2°C increase in the skin temperature.
+When stressed, the vessels will dilate and induce a subtle but measurable 0.1 to 0.2°C increase in the skin temperature.
+Somehow, few smartwatches offer the possibility to detect such a small temperature shift reliably.

-Wearables rely on different technologies to asses the level of stress.
-By combining data from different sources, smartwatches have the ability to recognize in what mental state you are in.
-Scary?
-Maybe…but at least most of the apps offer solutions such as guided breathing sessions to better cope with stress.
+Wearables rely on different technologies to assess the level of stress.
+By combining data from different physiological indicators, smartwatches have the ability to recognize what mental state you are in.

 The heart Rate Variability as a behavioral indicator

-Measuring stress in real-time is the grail for any health and fitness smartwatch maker.
-Can you imagine receiving in real-time gentle reminders from your watch advising you to relax and even offering you a quick guided breathing exercise?
+Measuring stress in real-time is the grail for any health and smartwatch maker.

 Numerous relaxations and breathing apps focus on increasing HRV.
 The bottom line is that HRV is not purely related to stress, but it is a good metric to assess the mental and behavioral states.